Updated by Bobby

 But what is the difference between reverb and delay?

-It basically takes a sample of what you've played and plays it back slowly, in a way that it "trails off" the original segment.
+It basically takes a sample of what you've played and plays it back slowly, in a way that it trails off the original segment.

 How do I power my delay pedal?

 As with most guitar pedals, delay pedals are going to be powered by a 9V battery or power supply.
 Some larger delay pedals may use a 12V or 18V power source.
-This simply depends on which pedal you're referring to.
+This depends on which pedal you're referring to.

 You'll also want to keep an eye on milliamp load, which can be different for larger pedals, delay or otherwise.